taejs/book-exploring-async-basics/src/introduction.md

 ## Who is this book for?

 I originally started out wanting to explore the fundamentals and inner workings of Rust's Futures.
-Reading through RFC's, motivations and discussions I realized that to really understand the **why** and **how** of Rust's Futures, I needed a very good understanding of how async code works in general, and the different strategies to handle it.
+Reading through RFCs, motivations and discussions I realized that to really understand the **why** and **how** of Rust's Futures, I needed a very good understanding of how async code works in general, and the different strategies to handle it.